-Dark Sky Compliance: Why Does it Matter?
+What is Dark Sky Compliance and Why it Matters

 What is Dark Sky Compliance?

-- Fixtures with top and side shield
+- Fixtures with top and side shields

 - Warm Color Temperatures – usually around 3000K

-- Control over light levels – dimming
+- Control over light levels – dimming capability

 Why is Dark Sky Compliance Important?